Browse all articles

 This chart is difficult to interpret.
 It plots only a selection of pages, does not show the number of views of the rest of the pages; uses a similar color for each line, the key/legend often requires scrolling, and shows views per day only.

 Understanding what pages visitors are exploring can be equally confusing.
 You can find this information on the views by page title and screen class over time chart (see line graph in screenshot above), but making any sense of this is challenging due to poor design.
 The chart plots only a subset of pages without displaying views for the others; it utilizes similar colors for each line, making differentiation difficult, and the key or legend often necessitates scrolling.
 Additionally, it only shows daily views.
-Website traffic almost always varies over the course of the week, so a weekly total or moving average would be much more helpful in my opinion, especially for websites getting no more than several hundred visitors per week.
+Website traffic almost always varies over the course of the week, so a weekly total or moving average would be much more helpful in my opinion, especially for websites with a weekly visitor count in the tens or hundreds.

 There are advanced features to allow you to delve deep into visitor interactions with your website.
 For example, it measures the amount of time users spend on each page, and interactions on pages such as scrolling and filling out forms.
 These data can highlight which pages are capturing attention and which ones may need improvement.
 You can also visualize the path visitors take through your site, which pages typically serve as entry points, and which ones might be causing them to abandon it.
 However, there is a steep learning curve.
 Sorting through extensive reports and metrics to find actionable insights requires time and expertise.
 For small business owners or entrepreneurs without a dedicated analytics team, this can be a significant challenge.